-Here are some common mistakes dieters make, according to experts.
+Here are seven common mistakes that quietly undermine progress — according to the experts.

 “‘Detox’ products won’t work for weight loss,” says dietitian Sophie Medlin.
 “Remember, if there was a drink or a supplement you could take that worked safely and effectively for weight loss, we wouldn’t have an obesity epidemic.”